wp-plugins/custom-user-contact-form-builder/readme.txt

 = Auto-Responder Toggle: = Allows you to create and send an automatic message to form submitter.
 You can decide message subject and text.
 If it is off, no message will be sent.

-= Success Message: = Message displayed to the user after successfully submitting the form.
+= Success Message: = Message displayed to the user after successfully submitting the Wordpress contact form.
 This is different from redirection.
 Success message stays for 5 seconds before redirecting the visiter.

-Once created, each form is represented by a square card that displays important information about the form at a glance and quick editing buttons.
+Once created, each Wordpress contact form is represented by a square card that displays important information about the form at a glance and quick editing buttons.
 Multi-select boxes allow you to clone or delete forms with single click.

-Next important step is creating custom fields for your WordPress form.
+Next important step is creating custom fields for your Wordpress contact form.
 Click “Fields” button on the form card you want to edit.
 This will take you to a new page.
 Available fields are displayed as red pills on the top bar.
 Clicking any field will take you to field parameters page.

 Once saved, the fields will appear as white horizontal bars with drag and drop handle on left, which can be used for rearranging order.
 You can quickly change the form using drop down menu on top right.